freqtrade/freqtrade/docs/hyperopt.md

 Optional in hyperopt - can also be loaded from a strategy (recommended):

-* copy `populate_indicators` from your strategy - otherwise default-strategy will be used
+* `populate_indicators` - fallback to create indicators
-* copy `populate_buy_trend` from your strategy - otherwise default-strategy will be used
+* `populate_buy_trend` - fallback if not optimizing for buy space. should come from strategy
-* copy `populate_sell_trend` from your strategy - otherwise default-strategy will be used
+* `populate_sell_trend` - fallback if not optimizing for sell space. should come from strategy

 !!!
 Note
     You always have to provide a strategy to Hyperopt, even if your custom Hyperopt class contains all methods.